bugsounet/EXT-ScreenManager/README.md

 This plugins will Automaticaly turn ON and Turn OFF your screen with defined hours

 This module is an Extented for `MMM-GoogleAssistant` v4.x, and need `EXT-Screen` for working.<br>

+You can use it with or without  `MMM-GoogleAssistant`

 ## Installation / update / configuration